 Victoria Elam, CVT, VTS-LAM

 Victoria is a Research Specialist in Ned Kalin’s Lab at the University of Wisconsin School of Medicine and Public Health-Psychiatry Department and has worked as a veterinary technician for over 40 years in a variety of positions such as the military, private practice, consulting, academia and research.
 Since 2003, she has worked with non-human primates, providing surgical/imaging anesthesia support and behavioral coding.
 Victoria graduated in 1978 from Walter Reed Army Institute of Research (WRAIR) in Washington D.C., serving 4 years in the military as an AHT where she was in charge of the military working dog program, calvary horse health, wildlife rehabilitation and also clinical duties.
 In 1988 she became a CVT in the state of Wisconsin where she served as the President of the Wisconsin VTA in 2001.
 As WVTA President, she was responsible for representing the organization to persuade the state legislature the need to institute continuing education requirements for CVT’s to maintain their licenses.
 Victoria traveled to China several times from 2007-2010 providing training and consultation in non-human primate anesthesia on a collaboration project for Parkinson’s desease.
 She is one of the founding members of The Society of Laboratory Animal Veterinary Technicians (SLAVT) where she held the office of secretary.
-Victoria was also part of the organizing board members of The Academy of Laboratory Animal Veterinary Technicians and Nurses (ALAVTN), where she served as a member at large and currently is serving as the President Elect and Webmaster.
+Victoria was also part of the organizing committee for The Academy of Laboratory Animal Veterinary Technicians and Nurses (ALAVTN), where she served as a member at large, President Elect and currently is serving as the President and Webmaster.